justinn79/to-do-list/README.md

 ## Setup:
 ```
-Within two terminals:

-cd client - Navigate into the client folder
-npm install - Install the dependencies within the client folder
-npm start - Running the client

-cd server - Navigate into the server folder
+Within the root directory of this project in the terminal:

-npm install - Install the dependencies within the server folder
+npm install - Install the dependencies within the application
-npm start - Running the server
+npm start - Running the application

 ```

 # Screenshots 📷